mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 Note that this picture shows the main path.
 The execution path may have slight differences.
 For example,

 * If the request doesn't have body, the `DecodeData` won't be called.
+* If the request contains trailers, the `DecodeTrailers` will be called after the body is handled.
 * If the request is replied by Envoy before being sent to the upstream, we will leave the Decode path and enter the Encode path.
 For example, if the plugin B rejects the request with some custom headers, the Decode path is `A -> B` and the Encode path is `C -> B -> A`.
 The custom headers will be rewritten by the plugins.
 This behavior is equal to Envoy.